- 5.11k views

-Note: Prices mentioned are from 2017
+Note: *Prices mentioned are as of November 2017

 If you plan on spending several nights in the Zhangjiajie area, there are several places where you can book your accommodation, which you can decide on based on your budget and personal preferences.
 These two towns are the most convenient due to their proximity to the park:

 - Wulingyuan: A small, charming town located close to several popular spots of the park (Tianzi Mountain, Baofeng Lake), where you can find a diverse range of lodgings, from inexpensive hostels to high-end resorts.

 - Zhangjiajie City: Close to the airport and train station and about an hour away from the park, in downtown Zhangjiajie you’ll have a choice of staying at a budget-friendly inn or at 5-star hotel rooms.

 Zhangjiajie National Park is a vast area brimming with all kinds of scenic spots, from tranquil springs and lakes to gargantuan mountain peaks.
 Here is a list of the most popular sites within the park:

 - The First Bridge Under Heaven: A massive sandstone block that connects two peaks and offers spectacular views of the park